 The mint is the best part of this recipe because it adds a very unique flavor to the peas.
 Sweet pods and mint are the perfect combination

-I like using this (affiliate link) wooden muddling tool which does an AMAZING job of muddling mint, basil, sage and even coriander!
-Those are the herbs that I have tried muddling and the results are a huge success!
+I like using this (affiliate link) wooden muddling tool , which does an AMAZING job of muddling mint, basil, sage, and even coriander!
+Those are the herbs that I have tried muddling, and the results are a huge success!

 Start with muddling the mint by itself using the muddling tool and a small bowl.
-I used about 40 leaves which I muddled a few at a time.
+I used about 40 leaves, which I muddled a few at a time.
 Then, I added 2 small ginger pieces and salt.

-Muddle all the ingredients, add lemon juice and add it to the cooked snap peas.
+Muddle all the ingredients, add lemon juice, and add it to the cooked snap peas.
 Mix it gently and serve immediately

 If you don’t have a muddling tool, use a mortar and pestle.
-I like using a (Affiliate Link) granite mortar and pestle which is very cheap at Amazon.
+I like using a (Affiliate Link) granite mortar and pestle, which is very cheap at Amazon.

-Food processor will work too, just in case you don’t want to use the muddling tool or the mortar.
+A food processor will work too, just in case you don’t want to use the muddling tool or the mortar.

 Overhead view of part of a brown plate filled with cooked sugar snap peas with 2 open pea pods open